fantasticoteam/Eid-greeting/README.md

 ## 📄 License

 This project is open-source and free to use.
-Made with ❤️ for Eid ul-Adha.
+Made with ❤️ for Eid al-Adha.